 The fruit is a dehiscent capsule.
 In this species, it is about 5 mm across.

 Hypocalymma angustifolium is the best known members of the genus and has been widely cultivated over a long time.
-It is an erect shrub with narrow leaves about 25 mm long.
-The flowers are white or pink.
-See attached photos of both these forms.

 I have been growing Hypocalymma angustifolium for many years in my garden in Sydney’s northern suburbs.